 Chris met Miranda & Alister at Brighton School of Art in 1995 and they started to work together after Prodigal had returned to the city in 2000.
 Chris has lit all of Prodigal’s shows, and also created the soundtracks for all of the Urban Playground Team’s touring work.
 He frequently tours with the team and is integral to the devising process.
 His technographer role has included production management, video mapping and projection, soundscaping of place, and a range of special effects on top of the usual sound and lights.

-When not working with Prodigal UPG Chris collaborates with numerous touring companies including Gob Squad, his own Omega Project collaboration, Periplum, the International Institute of Political Murder and residence of the Peter Glaesel Stiftung in Detmold.
+When not working with Prodigal UPG Chris collaborates with numerous touring companies including Gob Squad, Darren Johnston’s Array & The Future Is Unwritten, Periplum, the International Institute of Political Murder and ResiDance of the Peter Glaesel Stiftung in Detmold.

 Direct of Parkour, Performer, Teacher